 The Sanitary Napkin Market in India

-Hope by now, the statistics provided in the movie that only 12% (and 18% in the end) women in India use sanitary pads and rest “~88% Indian women use ordinary clothes that Padman will not even use to clean his cycle” is embedded in your mind.
+Hope, by now, the statistics provided in the movie that only 12% (and 18% in the end) women in India use sanitary pads and rest “~88% Indian women use ordinary clothes that Padman will not even use to clean his cycle”, is embedded in your mind.
 Even the original Padman Arunachalam Murugunatham has used this phrase in his Ted Talks.
-How did he know this statistics?
+How did he know these statistics?
 If you search the internet, you will find a lot of material around it mostly developed by UN organization like UNICEF and some market survey companies like A C Nielson.

 UN Lies in Padman

 UN Women playing a major role in this movie, not only surprised me but shocked me.
 Why should UN Women be present in a Bollywood movie unless they had some inherent agenda?
 And yes, I was right, the dialogues like ‘If a man can’t protect a woman, how can he be a man?’ or some other statements that came from Akshay shows that.
 So, UN Women has already spread ‘much-needed’ hatred against men and shamed them through those statements.
 So, if you are not able to give women in your home ‘sanitary pads’, you should be ashamed of yourself because you don’t care for them.
 Clearly, those statements from Akshay were the brainchild of feminists and a clear marketing attempt to create the shame in the viewer’s mind so that next time they buy sanitary pads if they are not already doing it.